agilie/instagram_api_gem/README.md

 to generate it http://services.chrisriversdesign.com/instagram-token/ I the nearest future the OAuth authorization for access token fetching will be implemented.

+This resource is helpful to obtain an instagram token a different way: https://github.com/adrianengine/jquery-spectragram/wiki/How-to-get-Instagram-API-access-token-and-fix-your-broken-feed

 ## Resources

 The main module of the gem is `InstagramApi`.
 It provides a series of methods, regarding each Instagram resource.
 They are: